felipecruz91/linkerd-automated-canary/README.md

 # Behind the scenes, Flagger is splitting traffic between the primary and canary backends by updating the traffic split resource.
 # To watch how this configuration changes over the rollout, run:
-$ kubectl -n test get trafficsplit podinfo -o yaml
+$ kubectl -n test get trafficsplit go-server -o yaml

 # Monitor the canary deployment via the Linkerd dashboard or the CLI
 $ kubectl -n test get canary -o wide